spcampbell/minecraft-droplet-manager/README.md

 Minecraft Droplet Manager
 -------------------------

-AngularJS + PHP powered single click control of a minecraft server droplet hosted on Digital Ocean.
+[AngularJS](http://angularjs.org/) + PHP powered single click control of a minecraft server droplet hosted on Digital Ocean.
+Thanks to [Bootstrap](http://getbootstrap.com/), it's responsive too.

 Starts it up when ready to play and tears it down when done.
 Automatically creates a latest snapshot before destroying droplet.